opnsense/docs/source/manual/how-tos/multiwan.rst

     Before diving into the gateway group settings, make sure to check if both interfaces are connected to a gateway in :menuselection:`Interfaces -> [XX]` when using static assignments.
-On a default setup, these settings are responsible for creating outbound nat rules when tarffic leaves the interface and handle the return path using policy base routing rules (:code:`reply-to`, :code:`route-to`).
+On a default setup, these settings are responsible for creating outbound nat rules when traffic leaves the interface and handle the return path using policy base routing rules (:code:`reply-to`, :code:`route-to`).

 Step 1 - Add monitor IPs